NCAR/VAPOR/docs/sphinx/contributing.rst

     `CentOS third-party libraries <https://drive.google.com/open?id=1e7F3kDoKctBmB3NOF4dES2395oScb9_0>`_

 .. note:: Alternatively to downloading our pre-built libraries, you can build the libraries yourself and store them wherever you want.
 This is a more complex exercise.
 If you choose to do this, you must also configure Vapor's CMake configuration to point to your custom directory.
+Do not build the libraries in the same directory that Vapor is being built in - this will interfere with the generation of installers.
 If you wish to go down this route, you may follow these build instructions for `Windows <https://drive.google.com/a/ucar.edu/file/d/1nPZyNtH516D00Te2AwttRrPDTi0bDIbl/view?usp=sharing>`_ and `UNIX <https://docs.google.com/document/d/1XNBmoUvxGn9I0fy9xvB1m5PQyOI32TtdyMbwfOve0QQ/edit?usp=sharing>`_.

 .. note:: The file <vapor-source>/site_files/site.NCAR is used to specify the location of Vapor's third party libraries.
 If you would like to link to a different set of libraries, edit this file to specify your choice.
 CMake variables passed over the command line may be overwritten by this file's presets.